 Dogeared books in a foreign language aren’t prime targets for theft- I tend to leave mine in plain sight on my beach towel to further the assumption that there’s no reason to steal it.

 TIP: One traveler I spoke to swore by wrapping their valuables in a diaper and leaving it on their towel on the beach!
 She promised me that no one in all of her beach trips had dared touch that bulging, used-looking diaper.[adinserter block=”6″]

 Use a Waterproof Pouch

 A good option to keep your stuff safe is to keep it with you- even when you are swimming.
 Waterproof pouches attached to lanyards are an easy way to keep your phone, keys, and credit cards secure while swimming.
-At less than $10, this universal cell phone dry bag is perfect for keeping your valuables safe while you explore a beach solo.
+This universal cell phone dry bag is perfect for keeping your valuables safe while you explore a beach solo.

 Tip: waterproof pouch lanyards made for phones and credit cards on the beach work a little bit better if you blow just a bit of air inside of the pouch before sealing it.
 The trapped air will make it obvious if there is a leak in the seal (allowing you to save your tech before it is flooded) and if you happen to lose your waterproof phone pouch, that little bit of extra air will help it float- making recovery easy.

 On some developed beaches, you can rent a comfortable chair on the beach.
 It usually includes an umbrella and sometimes drink service.
 More importantly, for a solo traveler, it also includes some basic security- attendants watch for people entering and exiting the area, and their attention generally deters most theft.

 Don’t bring anything to the beach that you’d be devastated if you lost